Alan Lyddiard: Career

 Lyddiard is currently Artistic Director of The Performance Ensemble, a company of older artists creating contemporary theatre for audiences of all ages.
 He is also an Associate Artist at Leeds Playhouse.
-He is best remembered for his very successful productions of George Orwell's works.
+He is best remembered for his successful productions of George Orwell's works.
 His production of Animal Farm (1993) stayed in the repertoire of Northern Stage for twelve years and toured in Spain, France, Netherlands, Israel and across the UK.
 In 2001 he made a version of 1984 (which has inspired subsequent productions of Lyddiard's adaptation in Paris, Freiburg, New York and New Zealand) and in 2003 he co-produced with Calixto Bieito a version of Orwell's memoir Homage to Catalonia.

 Clockwork Orange made in the late 1990s, was another successful production of Lyddiard's with the Northern Stage Ensemble touring the UK for four years.

-Lyddiard has always been a strong advocate of an internationalisation of the UK theatre scene.
+Lyddiard has always been a strong advocate of the internationalisation of the UK theatre scene.
 He worked closely and over many years with Lev Dodin, and repeatedly presented Robert Lepage and Peter Brook's work in Newcastle.
-He has also collaborated with and presented the work of the Belgian director Alain Platel, the Hungarian director Gabor Tompa and the Romani director from FRY Macedonia Rahim Burhan.
+He has also collaborated with and presented the work of the Belgian director Alain Platel, the Hungarian director Gabor Tompa and the Romani director from FYR Macedonia Rahim Burhan.